Carolyn Garcia: Biography

 Garcia and Adams separated in 1975 after he began a relationship with filmmaker Deborah Koons.
 Although Garcia and Adams reconciled after the dissolution of his relationship with Koons in 1977, they stopped cohabiting a year later (save for occasional holiday reunions) due to the guitarist's addictions to heroin and cocaine.

 After marrying "partly for tax purposes and partly out of a fond flickering of a once-bright romance" in late 1981, this arrangement persisted until Garcia entered a diabetic coma in 1986.
 While that led to a lengthy period of cohabitation in which Carolyn Garcia played an integral role in her husband's recovery, they gradually drifted apart once more when Garcia began an extramarital relationship and fathered a child with Manasha Matheson.

 Jerry and Carolyn Garcia divorced in 1994 but remained friends until his death.
-During this period, he rekindled his relationship with Koons, who had been largely out of his life since the late 1970's; they would ultimately marry in February 1994.
+During this period, he rekindled his relationship with Koons, who had been largely out of his life since the late 1970s; they would ultimately marry in February 1994.
 A month after the Grateful Dead's summer 1995 tour concluded, Garcia died at a rehabilitation facility in August 1995.

 Following Jerry Garcia's death, Carolyn Garcia was involved in litigation to obtain payments as per their divorce settlement agreement, ultimately agreeing to a $1,250,000 settlement to avoid further legal costs.

 Carolyn Garcia currently sits on the boards of the Rex Foundation and the Furthur Foundation, and she is on the advisory board of the Marijuana Policy Project.
 She formerly served on the board of the Women's Visionary Council.
 Garcia lives near her daughter, Annabelle Garcia, on the Kesey family farm southeast of Pleasant Hill, Oregon.